jimbateson/jamesbateson.co.uk/src/articles/strava-api-integration-part-1.md

 Once you've created the app, you'll see the details you set displayed, as well as your clientID, client secret, authorization token, refresh token, and your rate limits.
 These are the details we'll use in the next steps.

-## Requesting the correct authorisations for your app
+## Requesting the correct authorisation for your app

 A couple of links here to start with: